Lines family in Woodbridge

 "[Yale] President Stiles says that Stephen Goodyear, "a rich settler bought of the town [of New Haven] a tract of a thousand or twelve hundred acres of land in the fertile valley to the westward of West Rock and planted on it his farmer Richard Sperry, which farm Richard Sperry afterwards became possessed of, and it was known as Sperry's Farm.
 On this tract Mr. Goodyear built Sperry a house ; and in the woods about a mile south-west stood the house of Ralph Lines.
 These were the only two houses in 1661 between West Rock and Hudson River, except a few at Derby.
 All was an immense wilderness."

-The children of Ralph and his wife Alice included:
+The children of Ralph and Alice included:

-1. Samuel Lines, born 1649, married Mary Thompson
+- Samuel Lines, born 1649, married Mary Thompson (daughter of John Thompson and Ellen Harrison)

-2. Hannah Lines, married John Merriman (son of Nathaniel Merriman and Abigail Olney)
+- Hannah Lines, married John Merriman (son of Nathaniel Merriman and Abigail Olney)